 Where does the LOB match up to other defenses in NFL history?
 Michael Bennett, a member of that Seahawks defense, believes they are in the top three.

-“I think our defensive will be in the top three.
-I think our defense was one of those defenses that we hit on all the three things you need to remember in football.
+“I think our defense will be in the top three.
+Our defense was one of those defenses that we hit on all the three things you need to be remembered in football.
 I think swag was one, and I think people will not forget that we were one of those teams that had that swag that you cannot deny, and they were about their business,” Bennett told me recently.